 As a registered student, you have access to your own private space on the network.
 In this space, known as a Home Folder, you can save your work.
 The advantage of using a home folder is that you can access it from any Computing Lab in the University because it is stored centrally on a server.
 See below for advice on how to access your home folder from off campus / over CampusNet.

 Your home folder is private!
 No-one but you can access the folder or delete it.
 Please note that there is a limit to how much data the folder can hold.
-The limit for students is 256MB.
+The limit for students is 1GB.
 If you are over quota when you logon you will see a warning message.
 Once your limit is reached you will not be able to save anything within the folder, unless you delete unwanted or old files from it.
-You can easily check to see if you are over your size limit, by right clicking within your home folder and attempting to create a new folder.
-If you have exceeded your limit you will not be able to create a new folder.

 There has been an increase in numbers of students losing their work on lab computers due to not saving their files correctly.
 Please see the guidance below: